AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict unusual player behavior that often correlates with churn or suspicious actions.

-Currently, you need these to produce the model:

-* One Class Support Vector Machine (Not Support Vector Machine) or Expectation Maximization approach

-* A player data that is stored in matrix

 ## Setting Up

 Before we train our model, we will first need to construct a model, in which we have two approaches: